 I was recently reading an introduction to the psychologist and linguist Jacques Lacan.
 Much of his work involved making sense of how we understand and conceptualise our reality into language.
 Essentially Lacan argues that

-In essence what Michael is saying is that the digital world offers a new way of relating but is still based on Lacan’s theory of signifiers and the signified (that the digital world is based on our lived physical experience).
+In essence, what Michael is saying is that the digital world offers a new way of relating but is still based on Lacan’s theory of signifiers and the signified (that the digital world is based on our lived physical experience).

-However let us pause at the notions of the “Trojan horses by which new digital enterprisers slip into reality.”
-This quote is taken from a piece of the future of books and publishing but I think it gives us an insight into the way the digital world is shaping our interpretation on the physical world.
+However let us pause at the notions of the Trojan horses by which new digital enterprisers slip into reality.
+This quote is taken from a piece of the future of books and publishing but I think it gives us an insight into the way the digital world is shaping our interpretation of the physical world.

 This always reminds me of the way grass looks on a football pitch (Soccer) when watching a game in HD for the first time.
 I remember vividly looking at the grass and being in awe by the look of it.
 Real grass doesn’t look that good and I have forever called it ‘HD grass’.
 Yet this ‘better than real life’ is not real, it’s a man-made glorified rendered HD visual representation of a real object, an object that many of us expect and indeed seek and pine for and yet is unobtainable in the real world.